zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 These, along with with [remote storage](remote-storage.md) completes a basic cloud stack where our pipeline is entirely running on the cloud.

-## Provisioning and registering a Skypilot orchestrator alongisde a container registry
+## Provisioning and registering a Skypilot orchestrator alongside a container registry

 The easiest cloud orchestrator to start with is the [Skypilot](https://skypilot.readthedocs.io/) orchestrator running on a public cloud.
-The The [ZenML Skypilot](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md)
+The advantage of Skypilot is that it simply provisions a VM on your cloud provider, which is the simplest way to get started on the cloud.

 {% tabs %}
 {% tab title="GCP" %}